kacpercwiertnia/kacpercwiertnia/README.md

 - 🏆 Winner of the 2019 international programming contest Baltie.
 - 🥈 2nd place in the 2018 international programming contest Baltie.
 - 🎓 ECDL Standard Certificate holder (2018).
+- 🎓 In February 2025, I successfully defended my engineering degree with a grade of 5.0.

 ## 💡 Projects